LKM-code-base/RotatingMHD/README.md

 - [ ] Restructure the parameters of the solvers
 - [ ] Remove hard-coded absolute tolerance
 - [ ] Allow traction boundary conditions in the Navier-Stokes solver
+- [ ] Restructure the assembly scratch and copy structs and add a Mapping to the Navier-Stokes solver